cilsat/scribe/doc/draft.md

 follows:

-1. For each speaker in the cleaned corpus, determine whether enough speech data is available for training the given speaker.
-If a speaker has spoken for less than 60, 90, or 120 seconds throughout the entire corpus, they are excluded from training *and* testing.
+1. For each speaker in the cleaned corpus, determine whether enough speech data is available for training; if a speaker has spoken for less than 60, 90, or 120 seconds throughout the entire corpus, they are excluded from training *and* testing.
 2. If enough data is available, set aside the first 60, 90, or 120 seconds of